 John Chrysostom warns against giving honor to Christ by adorning the Church building to the neglect of the poor and suffering members of Christ’s body, the Church in the truest sense.

 Do you want to honor Christ’s body?
 Then do not scorn him in his nakedness, nor honor him here in the church with silken garments while neglecting him outside where he is cold and naked.
-For he who said: This is my body, and made it so by his words, also said: “You saw me hungry and did not feed me, and inasmuch as you did not do it for one of these, the least of my brothers, you did not do it for me.”
-(Mat 25:34ff].
+For he who said: This is my body, and made it so by his words, also said: You saw me hungry and did not feed me, and inasmuch as you did not do it for one of these, the least of my brothers, you did not do it for me.
+[Mat 25:34ff].

 Tell me: If you were to see him lacking the necessary food but were to leave him in that state and merely surround his table with gold would he be grateful to you or rather would he not be angry?
-What if you were to see him clad in worn-out rags and stiff from the cold, and were to forget about clothing him and instead were to set up golden columns for him, saying that you were doing it in his honour?
+What if you were to see him clad in worn-out rags and stiff from the cold, and were to forget about clothing him and instead were to set up golden columns for him, saying that you were doing it in his honor?
 Would he not think he was being mocked and greatly insulted?

 Once again, I am not forbidding you to supply these adornments; I am urging you to provide these other things as well, and indeed to provide them first.
-No one has ever been accused for not providing ornaments, but for those who neglect their neighbour a hell awaits with an inextinguishable fire and torment in the company of the demons.
+No one has ever been accused for not providing ornaments, but for those who neglect their neighbor a hell awaits with an inextinguishable fire and torment in the company of the demons.
 Do not, therefore, adorn the church and ignore your afflicted brother, for he is the most precious temple of all.